About: Conjunctivitis is the inflammation of the conjunctiva, which is the membrane covering the front of the eyeball.

 The most common symptoms of conjunctivitis in cats are eye discharge along with a meaty like appearance to the eye (as you can see in the image above).

 Ocular (eye) discharge.
-This will vary depending on the cause of conjunctivitis.
-It may either be clear and watery or thick, containing mucus or pus.
-Thick and purulent discharge are more often due to bacterial infection (primary or secondary), watery discharge is more likely to be due to allergy or irritants.
+This will vary depending on the cause of conjunctivitis, it may either be clear and watery or thick, containing mucus or pus.
+Thick and purulent discharge is more often due to bacterial infection (primary or secondary), watery discharge is more likely to be due to allergy or irritants.

 The conjunctiva becomes red and swollen.